 \section{Identities with free parameters}

-We now put the results of \S\S\,\ref{sec:curves} and~\ref{sec:genera} to use by deriving an interesting collection of parametrized hypergeometric identities.
+The results of \S\S\,\ref{sec:curves} and~\ref{sec:genera} will now be put to use, by deriving an interesting collection of parametrized hypergeometric identities.
 The source of many is Thm.~\ref{thm:invrep}, which expressed certain ${}_nF_{n-1}$'s in~terms of algebraic functions.
-Parts (i) and~(ii) of that theorem involve the roots $x_1,\dots,x_q,$ resp.\ $x_1,\dots,x_n,$ of the trinomial equation
+The expressions in parts (i) and~(ii) of that theorem involve the roots $x_1,\dots,x_q$, resp.\ $x_1,\dots,x_n$, of the trinomial equation